demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-indicator-create-network
 ***
 Deprecated.
 Use the microsoft-atp-sc-indicator-create command instead.
-Creates a file indicator.
+Creates a network indicator.

 #### Base Command